 The department strongly encourages students to join Delta Phi Alpha, the German National Honorary Society.
 This organization hosts regular social events/study breaks for its members and provides guidance for those interested in improving their German and knowledge of German culture.
 Students are eligible to join if they have a minimum of two years of university-level German courses (300 and higher) or their equivalent; a minimum overall GPA of 2.7; a minimum German GPA of 3.3; and a continued interest in the study of German language and culture.

 An application is considered complete when supporting documentation (a copy of your unofficial transcript, such as what you can download from WebSTAC, and a short personal statement of at least one paragraph stating why you would like to join Delta Phi Alpha) is on file with the department.
-Please submit these documents to Cecily Hawksworth via email or to her mailbox in the department office (S. Ridgley 319).
+Please submit these documents to Benjamin Locke via email or to his mailbox in the department office (S. Ridgley 319).

 Departmental Scholarships and Awards

 The Bronsen Prize was established in honor of Professor David Bronsen, a distinguished scholar, teacher, and long-time member of the German Department.
 The prize is awarded to a graduating German major or minor on the basis of excellent German language skills and superior academic achievement.